rails/rails/guides/source/development_dependencies_install.md

 $ sudo apt-get install sqlite3 libsqlite3-dev
 ```

-And if you are on Fedora or CentOS, you're done with
+If you are on Fedora or CentOS, you're done with

 ```bash
 $ sudo yum install sqlite3 sqlite3-devel